patrickjamesmarcellana/VOICEiT-A-Music-Forum-Website/README.md

 Alternatively, an instance of the web application is hosted at [insert link here](about:blank) and may be immediately used.

 ## Sample Accounts
-The default database comes with some sample accounts that may be used in the web application.
+The default database comes with mock accounts that may be used in the web application.
+Here are their respective details.

 | Username              | Password         |
 | --------------------- | ---------------- |